alecstem/2022-REU-on-Smart-UAVs/README.md

 store las coridnates with the grided x-y equlivant then after computing shortest path use the look up table to find the las x-y assoitation with grid x-y and convert the coridnates.

+create a return path if needed(so save previous waypoints along the travled path)

 Use OpenTopogrphy api to insert data/cordinates.

 to create a variabled hight evauation reestablish a fastest path at every difrent frame of height to then work to create diagnal lines between motion.